lanl/PERCEPTIVE/README.md

 # PERCEPTIVE
 PERCEPTIVE is an R Shiny based graphical interface for the prediction and annotation of chromatin modifiying enzymes in novel or poorly studied species.
 PERCEPTIVE applies heuristic models and model species information to make predictions and provides end users with a graphical interpretation of the data.
-PERCEPTIVE is broken into two graphical R functions, Pipeline and App.
+PERCEPTIVE is broken into two graphical R functions, PERCEPTIVE app function and the Pipeline function.

+The PERCEPTIVE app function encompasses the entirety of the data visualization and prediction tool.
+This tool is agnostic of operating system, and should run on any OS with support for R, and basic CRAN packages.

 The Pipeline function encompasses the entirety of the annotation pipeline (from unassembled genome to predictions).
 This function will ONLY run in a linux environment, and requires several additional dependencies be downloaded from gdrive.
-The App function encompasses the entirety of the data visualization and prediction tool.
-This tool is agnostic of operating system, and should run on any OS with support for R, and basic CRAN packages.

 ## Installation
-First determine if you are a pipeline user or an app user.
-Installation will be broken down based on user case.
+First determine if you are an app user (you want to view data which has already been processed by another user) or a pipeline user (you intend to process raw data for subsequent visualization).
+Installation is broken down based on user case below.
 ## Dependencies commond to both functions
 Follow these directions irrespective of which function you intend to use.
 ### Rstudio and R